-The impact of COVID-19 on 1.3 million vulnerable JAM beneficiaries calls for collective and urgent response.
+The impact of COVID-19 on 1.3 million vulnerable people within JAM’s reach calls for collective and urgent response.
 Pre-existing drivers such as poverty, food insecurity, epidemics, droughts, flooding, lack of water and sanitation, poor service delivery, low education levels, unequal access to information and civil strife will complicate the effects on these communities.
 And with the widespread shutdown of schools over 200,000 children are deprived of vital nutritional support.
 These are children and their families dependent on JAM’s school meals.

 JAM will support the most vulnerable communities in Angola, South Sudan, South Africa, Mozambique, Sierra Leone, Rwanda and Uganda by:

 - Providing hygiene-kits, soap, water and installing hand-washing stations and promotion of hygiene best practices for communities in rural and urban areas as well as in refugee settlements